blackdev1l/Fap-Folder-Creator/README.md

 * ✓ Watch Thread
 * ✓ Error Handling
 * ✓ Better CLI
-* Folder creation if the dir isn't found
+* ✓ Folder creation if the dir isn't found
 * Optimization
 * Windows Binaries
+* GUI for windows only